-You can easily find them in pet shops and online for modest price.
+You can easily find them in pet shops and online for a modest price.
 As they are best kept in groups, they are usually sold in bulk.

 They are large peaceful schooling fish that need plenty of swimming space.
 You should keep them in a group of at least 5 individuals.
 They can be quite skittish and reclusive if kept alone.

-Interestingly, they are are pelagic fish, which means they will spend most of their time swimming close to the water surface.
+Interestingly, they are pelagic fish, which means they will spend most of their time swimming close to the water surface.
 They get startled easily and will jump out of the tank.

 Whilst they are peaceful fish, during eating time they can be aggressive and chase each other around the tank.